EthanThatOneKid/experiences/experiences/google-step-intern.md

 I worked as a STEP Intern at Google for the Summer 2021 term.
 I was part of the Software Engineering Practicum (STEP) program, which is a 12-week internship for first and second-year undergraduate students.
-I worked on a the Hotel Center team and developed a promotions management tool for clients to manage their hotel promotions.
+I worked on the Hotel Center team and developed a promotions management tool for partners to manage their hotel promotions.